A Comprehensive Guide to Selecting the Right Relief Valve for Your Oil and Gas Needs

 Operating Pressure and Set Pressure: To avoid leakage due to simmering action when the maximum operating pressure approaches the relief valve set pressure, sufficient margin must be provided between the two.
 For most applications the operating pressure should be no more than 90% of the set pressure.
 If vibration is present or pressure surges are expected then it should be even lower.

 Flow Capacity (Sizing Considerations): Relief valves must be sized for the worst-case relieving scenario (governing case).
 When sizing a relief valve the required capacity, set pressure, relieving temperature, and fluid properties should be specified in order to properly select the correct size valve.
 In some cases multiple valves may be used in parallel.
-Flow capacity calculations are performed per API and ASME codes
+Flow capacity calculations are performed per API and ASME codes.

 Type of Fluid/Gas Being Processed: The physical and chemical properties of the fluid being handled impact the size of relief valve needed, as well as choice of materials.
 All operating and relieving scenarios must be considered while evaluating the fluid properties.
 For example, crude oil may be light or viscous, there may be fouling asphaltenes or waxy substances.
 Natural gas may contain corrosive acid components.
 Gas with free water may form hydrates.